FelixReuthlinger/MistlandsSinglePlayer/README.md

 * Any portal targeting instead of point-to-point connections
 * ... many more, you will find out ;)

-## Config changes

-* DeathTweaks -> keep equipment and quick slots on death, reduce skill loss to 1%
-* AAA Crafting -> remove the paginator and set crafting speed to 0 (instant craft on click)
-* Area Repair -> 30m radius
-* Workbench tweaks -> workbench and base size ranges to 50m, extension to 20m
-* Better Wards -> buildings indestructible and range to 50m, turned off notifiers
-* Deezy Mistballs -> radius 50m
-* Auto Picker -> don't pick Dandelions
-* Path Finder -> reduced discovery radius to something that looks similar to the range one can see dependent on conditions
-* Auto Map Pins -> some that I sense to be valuable I did set to be shown
-* Crafty Boxes -> range to 50m
-* Extended Inventory -> added 2 rows to default inventory (Auto Store seems buggy with last row tho)
-* Conversion size and speed -> increased the storage and throughput
-* CLLC -> set to "very hard" and world age, activated all extras, etc. -> I die a lot, so you will, or not? ;)
-* Extra skills -> experience increased and yield increased
-* Epic Loot -> set to 50% items and 50% mats
-* EAQS -> changed keys to "c,v,b"

 ## Hints

 * You can also use this modpack to do coop playing, but if you will join any server using this, it might not work ;)